המוסד למען קדושת חיי אדם

 Parshas Ki Tavo: Blessings Promised, Curses Guaranteed

-Perhaps Moses means to inspire the people into adherence, perhaps he means to scare them into obedience.
-Whatever his intentions, our history as chronicled in Tanakh clearly shows a correlation between God centered living and flourishing, as well as a correlation between human secularism and suffering.
+Perhaps Moses means to inspire the people into compliance, perhaps he means to scare them into obedience.
+Whatever his intentions, our history as chronicled in Tanakh clearly shows a correlation between God centered living and flourishing, as well as a correlation between secularism and suffering.

 The portion opens with a lesson in gratitude to God for sustenance as shown Him through the laws of the first fruits, offerings to the Temple as well as to the stranger, the orphan, and the widow.
 This practice is taken very seriously in the agrarian society of the time as a way of securing God's blessings and protection.